DBJDBJ/protomajka/readme.md

 **Do not use apt-get**, that is not official and latest.
 Rather take the [source from here](https://github.com/protobuf-c/protobuf-c/releases) and build locally as instructed in [Wiki here](https://github.com/protobuf-c/protobuf-c/wiki).

-NOTE: best forget about Windows build.
+NOTE: Windows build should work too.

 # use protobuf-c